The data are big. The applications are bigger.

 Improve disease classifications

 Clinical symptoms that seem similar may have distinct genetic causes.
-Precision medicine believes that targeting the root cause of symptoms will improved treatment outcomes compared with traditional treatments that focus on symptoms.
-By enabling precise diagnosis, genomic analysis bring a new lens to medical practice.
+Modern medicine targets the root cause of symptoms to improve treatment outcomes.
+Deep phenotyping and genome sequecning increase the precision of diagnosis and offer a new lens to healthcare.

 Track and decode VUS

 Variants of unknown significance (VUS) will be identified and reported in many of our participants.
-Through our research program, we will be able to track and monitor correlations between these variants and health outcomes.
+Through all of our research programs, we will track and monitor correlations between these variants and health outcomes.
 Decoding all of the genetic markers in the human genome requires rich data and a focused approach.

 Collaborate with In-Depth Genomics

-We continuously explore new directions for meaningful research and data application.
-Proposals for collaboration are welcomed on a rolling basis from active researchers in medicine, academia, advocacy, and industry.
-When possible, please send a one page research concept exploring the contributions expected from both parties.
+We continuously explore new directions for research and data application.
+Proposals are welcomed on a rolling basis from active researchers in medicine, academia, advocacy, and industry.
+To get the conversation going, please submit a brief description of yourself and your collaboration interests.